nhobbs01/nanoGpt/README.md

 # nanoGpt
 Code GPT in pytorch

+This repo is a collection of all the work and notebooks used while following along the lectures and while experementing.

 Attention is all you need: https://arxiv.org/pdf/1706.03762

 Part of the Zero-to-Hero series by Andrej Karpathy